scottsanett/IceDict/README.md

-# Old-Icelandic-Dictionary-Qt-
+#Old-Icelandic-Dictionary-Qt-

-The resources may be download from thel link below
+The resources may be downloaded from the link below

 link: http://pan.baidu.com/s/1gfvBA0N